 Interested in how Orange County puts together its budget?
 The Community Relations Department has created a budget simulation exercise titled "Balancing Act."
 The simulation is perfect for classes or other groups interested in learning about county government and how the Board of Commissioners puts together its budget each year.

 The primary duty for a Board of County Commissioners is to adopt the county budget each year.
 State law requires counties to adopt balanced budgets by June 30 of each year.
 A county budget reflects the Board of Commissioners’ service priorities.

-If you are interested in hosting this class, please fill out the form below.
+If you are interested in hosting this class, please fill out an application.
 A minimum of 10 students and a maximum of 30 is requested.
-The simulation takes 2.5 - 3 hours, depending on the number of participants.
+The simulation takes 2.5 to 3 hours, depending on the number of participants.